The Kevin and Avonte Program: Reducing Injury and Death of Missing Individuals with Dementia and Developmental Disabilities

 Thousands of American families with aging parents or developmentally disabled children cope on a daily basis with the very real fear that those family members may wander from caregivers’ supervision, sometimes with tragic results.
 The Alzheimer’s Association estimates that 60% of seniors with Alzheimer’s Disease or another form of dementia will wander; of those, up to half will suffer serious injury or death if not found within 24 hours.
 The Centers for Disease Control and Prevention reports that one in 54 children have autism spectrum disorder and that more than half, or about 60%, were reported to wander.
 The specter of missing individuals exacts a significant toll on families, communities, and public resources.

 To avoid these tragedies, the Bureau of Justice Assistance (BJA) provides funding to law enforcement and public safety agencies to implement technologies to track missing individuals and to develop or operate programs to prevent wandering, increase safety, and facilitate rescue.
-The IACP serves as the training and technical assistance provider to grantees of BJA's Reducing Injury and Death of Missing Individuals with Dementia and Developmental Disabilities Program.
+The IACP serves as the training and technical assistance provider to grantees of BJA's The Kevin and Avonte Program: Reducing Injury and Death of Missing Individuals with Dementia and Developmental Disabilities.

 The Law Behind Home Safe